 Some teachers may feel defensive when a parent brings a tutor into the mix.
-It’s possible your child’s teacher may feel that you’re seeking outside help because you think he’s not doing a good job.
+It’s possible your child’s teacher may feel that you’re seeking outside help because you think the teacher’s not doing a good job.

 Focusing on your child’s specific needs can help keep the tone positive.
 It can also keep the tutor and teacher focused on the same goal as they work together to help your child succeed.
-Emphasize to the teacher that right now your child needs extra help outside the school day—and that he can provide useful information to make it as effective as possible.
+Emphasize to the teacher that right now your child needs extra help outside the school day — and that the teacher can provide useful information to make it as effective as possible.

 3. Set clear expectations for the tutor.

-Ask the tutor how she typically shares information (and what type of information) with classroom teachers.
-Tell her what you’d like her to share with your child’s teacher—and how often.
-For instance, you might ask that she contact the teacher every eight weeks to check on your child’s progress.
-Be sure to tell her if there’s information you don’t want her to share, too.
+Ask the tutor how they typically share information (and what type of information) with classroom teachers.
+Tell the tutor what you’d like them to share with your child’s teacher — and how often.
+For instance, you might ask that the tutor contact the teacher every eight weeks to check on your child’s progress.
+Be sure to tell the tutor if there’s information you don’t want them to share, too.

 Talk about how you’d like to be kept in the loop.
 For instance, you can request that the tutor and teacher copy you on all email communications.
-Or maybe you just want the tutor to let you know whenever she communicates with the school.
+Or maybe you just want the tutor to let you know whenever they communicate with the school.

 It’s important to stay flexible, though.
-See how well your child responds to tutoring and how much progress he’s making at school.
-There may not need to be as much communication as the tutor gets to know your child and as she and the teacher have collaborated for a while.
+See how well your child responds to tutoring and how much progress your child’s making at school.
+There may not need to be as much communication as the tutor gets to know your child and after the tutor and the teacher have collaborated for a while.